juliavdkris/yellowstone/analyses.md

 ![sun skyview hotspot flowchart](/assets/img/sun_view_hotspot_flow.png){: .mx-auto.d-block :}

 ## Sun analysis (shading others and being shaded)
 The sun analysis was performed using 2019 sun path data obtained from sunearthtools.com.
 City data was from 3D BAG.
 Then, raycasting was used and the intersection of voxels with the rays determnied how much sun they were blocking and how much sun was being blocked from reaching them.
-The image below showsthe output of the sun analysis.
+Voxels were then removed based on whether they surpassed the threshold value of hits/blocks ("hits" for shadows cast on our building, "blocks" for shadows cast by our building on surroundings).

+Sun analysis output 1 (shadow cast by our voxel cloud):

 ![sun](/assets/img/sun.png){: .mx-auto.d-block :}

+Sun analysis output 2 (the shadow cast by other buildings):

 ![shadow](/assets/img/shadow.png){: .mx-auto.d-block :}

 ## Sky view analysis